Surface Chemistry, Absorption, Adsorption, Application and Uses

 Adsorption Isotherm

-The relation between the amount of substance adsorption by the adsorbent and the equilibrium gas pressure at constant temperature is called adsorption isotherm.
+The relation between the amount of substance adsorption by the adsorbent and the equilibrium gas pressure at constant temperature is called the adsorption isotherm.
 The extent of adsorption is usually expressed as u/m where x is the mass of adsorbate and m is the mass of adsorbent.

-The pressure at which the amount of gas adsorbed becomes equal to the amount of gas desorbed so that the extent of adsorption becomes constant even though the pressure is increased this state is called saturated state and Ps is called saturation pressure.
+The pressure at which the amount of gas adsorbed becomes equal to the amount of gas desorbed so that the extent of adsorption becomes constant even though the pressure is increased this state is called the saturated state and Ps is called saturation pressure.

 Freundlich adsorption Isotherm Equation